dsfsi/simcse/README.md

 ###  Prerequisites
 -----------
 Please see the original [SimCSE](https://github.com/princeton-nlp/SimCSE) for installation details.
-The model is currently hosted on Zenodo (DOI: 10.5281/zenodo.11046580).
+The model will be hosted on Zenodo (DOI: 10.5281/zenodo.11046580).

 ### Usage